JB1035/Kickstarter_Analysis/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+What are two conclusions you can draw about the Outcomes based on Launch Date?

+- Across each month of the year, there is a much higher number of successful plays vs failed or cancelled, with highest number of plays in May.

-- What can you conclude about the Outcomes based on Goals?
+What can you conclude about the Outcomes based on Goals?

+- The majority of campaings with funding goals over $45k perform worse (failed) than successful ones.
+- Over 50% of campaigns with funding goals at $10k or below were successful.
+- Over 50% of campaigns with funding goals between $35-$40k were successful.

-- What are some limitations of this dataset?
+What are some limitations of this dataset?
+- The amont of data per category and subcategory may vary potentially causing it to skew more or less successfull in terms of outcome percents.

-- What are some other possible tables and/or graphs that we could create?
+What are some other possible tables and/or graphs that we could create?
+- Line graphs outlining categories with a successful outcome, by months and number of plays to see which was the best and when.
+- Line graph outlining categories with a failed outcome, by months and number of plays to see which was the best and when.
+- Line graph of the theater category's subcategories successful outcome to see which were most successfull and when.
+- Line graph of the theater category's subcategories failed outcome to see which were most successfull and when.
+- Line graph of the theater category's subcategories  who successful and their goal range to see which were most successfull and when.
+- Line graph of the theater category's subcategories failed outcome and their goal range to see which were most successfull and when.